(Amazon UK link) |

 Erica and Beth have secrets of their own; Beth has suffered from depression, and clearly has something in her past that she wants to forget.
 Erica, by contrast, wants to remember.
 She’s also intrigued by the more distance past, when she finds some old letters, and a photograph of Caroline as a young woman, and an unknown baby…

 It’s well written, the story gradually unfolding in both time frames.
-It wasn’t too hard to keep track of characters, once I’d realised how it worked, and the difference in style (past tense/third person for the early 1900s) made it easy enough to switch although it was sometimes a slight jar when I become quite involved in one or other of the unfolding storylines.
+It wasn’t too hard to keep track of characters, once I’d realised how it worked.
+The difference in style (past tense/third person for the early 1900s) made it easy enough to switch although it was sometimes a slight jar when I become quite involved in one or other of the unfolding storylines.
 I thought the way that the secrets came to light, with a few twists and turns along the way, was cleverly and neatly done.

 Nonetheless, it’s a thought-provoking story that paints a fascinating picture of life on the prairies, contrasted strongly both with debutante life in the city, and modern-day country living.
 Changing attitudes to minority groups were also shown, almost in passing, in a way that feels real.